josephmluna/LabWebsite/lab_charter/index.md

 When preparing for a conference, please adhere to the following timeline:

-- Submit abstracts for review by me and your co-authors at least four weeks before the submission deadline.
+- Submit abstracts for review by me and your co-authors **at least three weeks** before the submission deadline, ideally the early registration deadline.
-- Present your first practice talk to the lab at least one month before the conference.
+- Present your first practice talk to the lab **at least three weeks** before the conference.
 This gives you an opportunity to receive feedback from your colleagues and refine your presentation skills.
-- Deliver your second practice talk and present your poster to the lab during a lab meeting or an additional meeting one week prior to the conference.
+- Deliver your second practice talk and present your poster to the lab during a lab meeting or an additional meeting **one week** prior to the conference.
 This final practice session will help you feel more confident and prepared for your actual presentation.

 Preparing for a conference can be stressful, but remember that you have the full support of your lab mates and myself.
 We are all invested in your success and want to help you make the most of these valuable experiences.